funvill/funvill.github.io/_posts/2007-04-05-camilla-derrico-one-of-my-favorite-vancouver-artists.md

 ---
-title: Camilla d'Errico - One of my favorite Vancouver artists
+title: "Camilla dErrico - One of my favorite Vancouver artists"
 date: 2007-04-05 09:00:00
+categories:
-categories: Vancouver
+- Vancouver
+slug: camilla-derrico-one-of-my-favorite-vancouver-artists

 ---

 <a href="http://www.camilladerrico.com/"><img src="/public/uploads/Octopus_small_1.jpg" alt="Octopus_small_1.jpg" title="Octopus_small_1.jpg" align="right" border="0" height="240" width="300" /></a>

 <a href="http://www.camilladerrico.com/">Camilla d'Errico</a> is one of my favorite Vancouver artists, I first met her at the main street monthly comic convention back in early 2006.
 Her work was amazing her helmet head paintings blew me away.
 She had a very original style, with a hint of Anime,  a bit of sex appeal, colorful, and with the obvious experience that makes her work stand out of the crowed.